 Find out more about this beautiful May birthstone and discover more reasons to love it!

-Emerald is the May birthstone.
-It’s a symbol of renewal, awakening, and resurrection, and is known to give youth, fortune, and foresight to whoever wears it.
+The May birthstone is all about renewal, awakening, and resurrection, and is known to give youth, fortune, and foresight to whoever wears it.

 The word Emerald is derived from the Greek word ‘smaragdus’ which means green.